How To Search For Existing Patents

 Why Searching For Existing Patents Matters

+This scenario is one you can entirely avoid so long as you take the time to do your research and check available patent databases and other technology disclosure platforms first.
 Claiming ignorance in these situations will not be considered a viable defence due to the available resources for searching out existing patents.

-Searching Australia Patents
+Searching Patents

 The Australian Patent Database, also known as AusPat allows you to search for existing patents and grants.
 You can look for an existing patent via several search methods including: